Improving the Cost-Efficacy of Silvopasture Establishment in the Southeast

 4. Cost-Reduction - Materials and labor costs throughout the two-year project period will be documented and compared with precedent costs.

-5. Tree Mortality - Mortality will be tallied after every grazing, total mortality at 2 years will be compared with precedents.
+5. Tree Mortality - Mortality by apparent cause will be tallied over time, and total mortality at 3 years will be compared with precedents.

 Tree mortality and cost-reductions together will be analyzed to assess cost-effectiveness in terms of cost per surviving tree.
 Browsing deterrence will be compared between deterrent types.
 Basic statistical analysis will be used to determine the extent to which differences are statistically significant.